ovesnel/CLUS2019-DEVWKS-1908/postman/README.md

 # Postman Collection
-Postman collection and environment that can be used to make RESTful API calls to Cisco APIC and Cisco DNAC controllers used in DEVWKS-1908 session.
+Postman collection and environments that can be used to make RESTful API calls to Cisco APIC and Cisco DNAC controllers in DEVWKS-1908 session.